 Kent Maxx is a UV+UF purifier which means it is good for purifying contaminated soft water only.
-The lack of RO filter means it cannot soften hard water.
+The lack of an RO filter means it cannot soften hard water.

 HUL Pureit is a UF type non-electric filter which means it is suitable for only less contaminated soft water.

 Understanding Water and Purification Techniques